-Among all the technical analysis tools at your disposal—Dow theory, MACD, Relative Strength Index, Japanese candlesticks, and more—moving averages are one of the simplest to understand and use in your strategy.
+Among all the technical analysis tools at your disposal—Dow theory, MACD, Relative Strength Index, and more—moving averages are one of the easiest to understand and use in your strategy.
 Yet they can also be one of the most significant indicators of market trends, being particularly useful in upward (or downward) trending markets—like the long-term uptrend we have been experiencing since 2009.

 What are moving averages?

 A mean is simply the average of a set of numbers.
 A moving average is a (time) series of means; it’s a “moving” average because as new prices are made, the older data is dropped and the newest data replaces it.

 A stock or other financial security's normal movements can sometimes be volatile, gyrating up or down, which can make it somewhat difficult to assess if there is a pattern forming in its general direction.
 The primary purpose of moving averages is to smooth out the data you’re reviewing to help get a clearer sense of the trend (see the chart below).

 There are a few different types of moving averages that investors commonly use.

 - Simple moving average (SMA).
 A SMA is calculated by adding all the data for a specific time period and dividing the total by the number of days.
 If XYZ stock closed at 30, 31, 30, 29, and 30 over the last five days, the 5-day simple moving average would be 30 [(30+31+30+29+30)/5].

 - Exponential moving average (EMA).
 Also known as a weighted moving average, an EMA assigns greater weight to the most recent data.
 Many traders prefer using EMAs because it places more emphasis on the most recent developments.

 - Centered moving average.
 Also known as a triangular moving average, a centered moving average takes price and time into account by placing the most weight in the middle of the series.
 This is the least commonly used type of moving average.